Some inspiration to help you get in on the ombre hair trend.

 8. Dark Hair on Blonde Ombré

 Try to highlight your dark brown mane with some blonde ombré tips.
-This color is a showstopper and definitely will get you lots of attention.
-A lighter skin tone works best with this hue and looks best on fine to medium straight hair.
+This color is a showstopper and will definitely get you lots of attention.
+A lighter skin tone works well with this hue and it looks best on fine to medium straight hair.

 9. Dark Brown Ombré Tips

 We love this sexy color for darker complexions.
 This is much easier to maintain than most ombre styles, which means fewer visits to the salon for touch-ups.

 Or maybe you want to up your ombre game a notch with some color!
 We love it!
 Try out one of our favorite tones of the season, a deep blue hue.

 Wear your roots with confidence by opting for a much lighter ombre tone.
 This contrast allows your roots to show in a very cool and on-trend way.

 Rock the ombre for brown hair look ever so subtly with dyed ends.
 We especially adore this look on shorter hair.